-All directors must meet our Director Share Ownership Guidelines within five years of joining the Board (unless they are employees or officers of the Corporation or Onex).
+All directors must meet our Director Share Ownership Guidelines within five years of joining the Board (unless they are employees or officers of the Corporation).
 The Director Share Ownership Guidelines require that a director hold SVS, DSUs and/or unvested RSUs with an aggregate value equal to 150% of the annual retainer and that the Chair of the Board hold SVS, DSUs and/or unvested RSUs with an aggregate value equal to 187.5% of the annual retainer of the Chair of the Board.

 Each director's holdings of securities are reviewed annually as of December 31.
-The following table sets out whether each director standing for election at our 2023 Annual Meeting of Shareholders was in compliance with the Director Share Ownership Guidelines as of December 31, 2022.
+The following table sets out whether each director standing for election at our 2024 Meeting was in compliance with the Director Share Ownership Guidelines as of December 31, 2023.